seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **NESTOR**
 Ha!
-By this white beard, I’ld fight with thee to-morrow.
+By this white beard, I'ld fight with thee to-morrow.
 Well, welcome, welcome!
 I have seen the time.

 **ULYSSES**